jimfok/stock_indicator/Docs/Usage.md

 sets the initial portfolio balance, and `withdraw` deducts a fixed amount at each year end.
 The `dollar_volume` clause accepts a `>` threshold expressed in millions or as a percentage using `%`, and an `=Nth` ranking.
 When both are separated by a comma, the parser applies them sequentially.
+A trailing `PickM` segment allows up to `M` symbols from any single sector when a ranking filter is used.
 The command above first filters symbols to those whose 50-day average dollar volume exceeds 10,000 million and then selects the six symbols with the highest remaining averages.
 The tests `tests/test_manage.py::test_start_simulate_dollar_volume_threshold_and_rank` and `tests/test_strategy.py::test_evaluate_combined_strategy_dollar_volume_filter_and_rank` exercise this combined syntax.